Norway's sovereign fund halves coal exposure

 He did not say why the fund had cuts its exposure to coal.
 But the fund prioritises the management of the risk posed by climate change as part of its strategy.
 Coal is the energy source that produces the most carbon emissions.

-By the end of last year the fund held 2.5 billion crowns in stocks in coal miners, equivalent to 0.08 percent of the fund's portfolio, the fund's chief said.
+By the end of last year the fund held 2.5 billion crowns ($405.57 million) in stocks in coal miners, equivalent to 0.08 percent of the fund's portfolio, the fund's chief said.

 "It is a sector of little economic significance for the fund," said Slyngstad.
 By comparison it invested more than ten times as much, or 32 billion crowns, in green companies, he said.